-Does the air flowing from your supply registers unexpectedly seem not cold enough?
+Does the air flowing from your supply registers abruptly seem hot?
 Check the indoor portion of your air conditioner.
 This part is located in your furnace or air handler, if you have a heat pump.
-If there’s water leaking onto the floor, there might be frost on the evaporator coil.
-The AC coil in the system might have frozen.
+If there’s water leaking onto the floor, there could be frost on the evaporator coil.
+The AC coil in the equipment might have frozen.
 You’ll need to defrost it before it can cool your home again.

 Here’s what to do.
 If you can’t get the coil defrosted, Barlow Service Experts is here to assist you with air conditioning repair in the Wasatch Front region backed by a 100% satisfaction guarantee.*

 Step 1: Set the Air Conditioning to Off and the Blower On